Performance Analysis for Wireless Localization with Random Sensor Network: Model Definition And Convergence Result

-In contrast, the {Mat\'{e}rn Type II thinning rule} is more conservative.
-For each point $X_i\in\Phi^p$ in the initial configuration, we assign a random mark $\text{Age}(X_i)$ sampled uniformly from $[0,1]$, representing the ``age'' of the point.
+In contrast, the Type II MHP thinning rule is more conservative.
+For each point $X_i,i \in \mathcal{I}^{\Phi^p}$, in the initial configuration, we assign a random mark $A_i$ sampled uniformly from $[0,1]$, representing the ``age'' of the point.
 Then, for each point $X_i$, we examine all other points within a distance $\rho_c$.
 If $X_i$ has the smallest age among its neighbors within $\rho_c$, it is retained; otherwise, it is removed.
-The surviving points form a Mat\'{e}rn Type II process, denoted by $\Xi_2$, which again guarantees that any two points are separated by at least $\rho_c$ units, but typically retains more points than the Type I process.
+The surviving points form a Type II MHP, denoted by $\Xi_2$, which again guarantees that any two points are separated by at least $\rho_c$ units, but typically retains more points than the Type I MHP.

-Finally, we will use Theorem~\ref{convergence_thm} to show that the observable processes $\mathcal{N}_{\Xi_1}^\sig$ and $\mathcal{N}_{\Xi_2}^\sig$, induced by $\Xi_1$ and $\Xi_2$ respectively, converge in distribution to the same limiting process as the observable processes induced by PPP with the same intensity as $\Xi_1$ and $\Xi_2$, respectively.
+Finally, we will use Theorem~\ref{convergence_thm} to show that the observable processes $\mathcal{N}_{\Xi_1}^\sig$ and $\mathcal{N}_{\Xi_2}^\sig$, induced by $\Xi_1$ and $\Xi_2$ respectively, converge in distribution to the same limiting process as the observable processes induced by HPPPs with the same intensity as $\Xi_1$ and $\Xi_2$, respectively.

-We note that both $\Xi_1$ and $\Xi_2$ are stationary and isotropic since they are constructed from a homogeneous Poisson point process, which is itself stationary and isotropic, and the dependent thinning rules rely solely on inter-point distances rather than directions.
+We note that both $\Xi_1$ and $\Xi_2$ are stationary and isotropic since they are constructed from an HPPP, which is itself stationary and isotropic, and the dependent thinning rules rely solely on inter-point distances rather than directions.
 Therefore, it suffices to verify the SRD condition \eqref{equ: SRD}.

 For Type I MHP $\Xi_1$, its intensity is given by